Child abuse – facts and statistics

 - In the last four years we have recovered over £5.9 million for survivors of child abuse

-- £550,000 is the largest compensation settlement we have obtained on behalf of a survivor of child abuse
+- £1.1 million is the largest compensation settlement we have obtained on behalf of a survivor of child abuse

 If you or a family member has been affected by child abuse, get in touch with us now to talk to one or our sympathetic and professional solicitors.